jtbdevelopment/TwistedBattleship/Open Items.md

 - hazelcast cluster group name?
 - refresh on web page not working if on root (ok via FB Canvas)
 - sounds
+- ui tweak button bar at top of game .